 The Saints & Sinners Tour makes for a lovely day hike.
 We recommend you stop off at Mitchell’s of Moygownagh afterwards for supplies or perhaps a pint to refresh yourself!

-The tour is also now available as a virtual guide, with audio commentary, videos and guide book text, via their website – especially relevant during the Covid-19 lockdown!
+The tour is also now available as a virtual guide, with audio commentary, videos and guide book text, via their website HERE.
 So you can visit Moygownagh in your bedroom (or wherever you use your laptop!).
-The virtual guide will be fully online by May 20th, 2020.

 Carn Tower and Castle